fractalsproject/billion-scale-on-gemini-apu/README.md

 ## Introduction

 The T1 and T2 tracks of the competition restrict the evaluation of algorithms to standard Azure CPU servers with 64GB of RAM and 2TB of SSD.
-The only restriction in the T3 track is that the evaluation machine must be a 4U chassis or smaller.
+The only restriction in the T3 track is that the evaluation machine must be a 4U chassis or smaller (other form factors will be considered on a case-by-case basis.)
 Participants can enter any commercially available hardware ( including any commercially available add-on PCIe boards ).
 T3 will maintain three leaderboards:
 * One based on the typical ANN performances metrics recall-vs-throughput
 * One based on power consumption
 * One based on hardware cost

-Participants must submit their algorithm via a pull request.
+Participants must submit their algorithm via a pull request and an index file upload.
 Participants are not required to submit proprietary source code such as software drivers or firmware.

 Compeition Evaluators will evaluate the participant's algorithm and hardware via one of these options:
 * Participants send their hardware to the organizers at the participant's expense.